bigcommerce/dev-docs/markdown/api-docs/getting-started/webhooks/about-webhooks.md

 <!-- theme: warning -->

 ### Retries Based on Subscriber Domain, Not by Specific Hooks
-> The webhook dispatcher determines whether retries are needed based on responses from the subscribed domain as a whole,not by specific hooks.
+> The webhook dispatcher determines whether retries are needed based on responses from the subscribed domain as a whole, not by specific hooks.
 For example, `domain.com/webhook-1` and `domain.com/webhook-2` will affect each other for failures and retries.

 </div>
 </div>